Updated October 2019

-There has been an important update to the Fair Labor Standards Act (FLSA) has been working its way through the judicial system.
+For the past few years, an update to the Fair Labor Standards Act (FLSA) has been working its way through the judicial system.
 It was planned for a new overtime rule, intended to increase the fairness and protection of overtime pay and practices for “white collar” workers, to go into effect December 1, 2016.
 After four years of delay, it's set to go into effect January 1, 2020.

 As a small business owner, you may be getting a few palpitations realizing that this ruling may soon impact your business.
 First, take a deep breath.
 If you’re using payroll tools, like Wagepoint, you already have many of the records you need to comply with this rule, including the current pay level and status of each of your employees.